 Have you ever wondered how to text in the Irish language?

-Thankfully, back in 2012, Conradh na Gaelige, the democratic forum for the Irish-speaking community, unveiled Irish language versions of some of the most frequently used 'text speak.'
+Thankfully Conradh na Gaelige, the democratic forum for the Irish-speaking community, shared Irish language versions of some of the most frequently used 'text speak.'

 Speaking to Newstalk’s Breakfast show Aodhan O’Dea, of Conradh na Gaelige, gave a list of popular Irish translations of modern phrases.
 Here are just some of the phrases mentioned by O'Dea:

 - LMFAO (laughing my ass off)- ABMTAG (Ag briseadh mo thóin ag gáire)

 - LOL (laugh out loud)- GOA (gáire ós árd)

 - ROFL (rolling round the floor laughing) - RTUG Rolladh timpeall an urlair ag gáire

 - OMG (Oh my God) - OMD (Ó Mo Dhia)